ebikatsudon/VTubeStudio/Web-Items.md

 ## Special file support (.mp4, .pdf, ...)

-Web Items can directly display certain files, such as videos or text files.
-This works regardless of where those files are (online or locally on your PC).
+Web Items can directly display certain files, such as videos, music files or text files.
+This works regardless of where those files are stored (online or locally on your PC).

 Supported formats include: `.mp4`, `.webm`, `.mp3`, `.bmp`, `.pdf`, `.txt`, `.html`, `.json`

 You can also directly drag files of that type into the VTube Studio window.
 Doing so will load the file in a VTube Studio Web Item.
-Even when loading a picture file (for example BMP) that way, it is still a regular Web Item that will not be shared via VNet.
+Local file access will be automatically turned on for Web Items that were dragged into VTube Studio.
+Even when loading a picture file (for example a `.bmp`) that way, it is still a regular Web Item that will not be shared via VNet.

 ## Security